lvguowei/lvguowei-website/content/post/magit-rebase-2.md

 date= 2017-08-06T09:30:26+03:00
 +++

-In part I we went through how to use git rebase to to modify commit history, things like reword a commit, squash multiple commits, split commit.
+In [part I](https://www.lvguowei.me/post/magit-rebase/) we went through how to use git rebase to modify commit history, things like reword a commit, squash multiple commits, split commit.
 In this part, we will talk about another common use case of rebase: rebase before merging branches.

 Let's first create a new repo and add one `file.txt` as the first commit.